mmertama/Gempyre/README.md

 ui.eval("document.getElementById(\"" + check_box.id() + "\").click();");
 ```
 Q: Why Canvas drawings seems to happen in random order?</br>
 A: Canvas drawing is highly asynchronous operation and subsequent CanvasElement::draw operations may not get updated in the order you have called them.
 The solution is either make a single draw call where all items are updated once, or use CanvasElement::draw_completed to wait until each draw has happen.
 CanvaElement::draw_completed should be used for animations (or game like frequent updates) instead of timers for updating the graphics.
 Example: https://github.com/mmertama/Gempyre/blob/6ef49c831c39f8dd67a0cd656f26dae4a2ff46e0/examples/fire/src/main.cpp#L100

+Q: Why Bempyre::Bitmap merge is not working?</br>
+A: You are likely mergin on uninitialized bitmap.
+Gempyre::Bitmap(width, height) or Gempyre::Bitmap::create(width, height) does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap
+is not drawn.
+To initialize the bitmap, call Gempyre::Bitmap::draw_rect(0, 0, width, height, Gempyre::Color::White) after the construction.

 ## Example